 a modern odyssey

-Riding his bicycle – a model called the ‘Odyssey’ – along Europe’s longest cycle path called, suitably enough, ‘La Vélodyssée’, Shaun sets off on a thousand kilometre ride through the dunes and pine forests of France’s Atlantic coast.
+Riding his bicycle – a model called the ‘Odyssey’ – along Europe’s longest cycle path called, suitably enough, ‘La Vélodyssée’, a man in late middle age sets off on a thousand kilometre ride through the dunes and pine forests of France’s Atlantic coast.

 Life in his later years, far from being a comfortable Saga cruise into the sunset, is turning out to be an odyssey through dangerous and uncharted waters.

 What use now is all the philosophy of the ages?
 And where on earth is his sense of humour?

 If not Michel, who then can can save him from drowning in such cruel seas?